MJKWoolnough/gedcom/README.md

 }
 ```

-PersonalNameStructure is a GEDCOM structure type
+PersonalNameStructure is a GEDCOM structure type.

 #### type PhoneNumber